-The Corporation has prepared the financial statements on the going concern basis as it does not intend to liquidate the Group or the College or to cease their operations, and as it has concluded that the Group and the College's financial position means that this is realistic.
-It has also concluded that there are no material uncertainties that could have cast significant doubt over their ability to continue as a going concern for at least a year from the date of approval of the financial statements ("the going concern period").
+The Corporation has prepared the financial statements on the going concern basis as they do not intend to liquidate the Group or the College or to cease their operations, and as they have concluded that the Group and the College's financial position means that this is realistic.
+They have also concluded that there are no material uncertainties that could have cast significant doubt over their ability to continue as a going concern for at least a year from the date of approval of the financial statements ("the going concern period").

-We are required to report to you if we have concluded that the use of the going concern basis of accounting is inappropriate or there is an undisclosed material uncertainty that may cast significant doubt over the use of that basis for a period of at least a year from the date of approval of the financial statements.
-In our evaluation of the Corporation's conclusions, we considered the inherent risks to the Group's business model, and analysed how those risks might affect the Group and College's financial resources or ability to continue operations over the going concern period.
-We have nothing to report in these respects.
+In our evaluation of the Corporation's conclusions, we considered the inherent risks to the group's business model and analysed how those risks might affect the Group and College's financial resources or ability to continue operations over the going concern period.